 The mesh around the toe box that provides greater comfort and durability to the RC902 also brings improved breathability.
-The microfiber synthetic leather used in the upper has visible perforations over the entire forefoot, tongue and instep of the shoe for enhanced air flow.
+The microfiber synthetic leather used in the upper has visible perforations over the entire forefoot, tongue, and instep of the shoe for enhanced airflow.

 A large vent is obvious on the carbon sole under the toe, so your foot can expel heat and breathe in extreme summer temperatures and when you’re working hard.

 The RC902 comes with a replaceable rubber heel grip that serves a dual purpose.
-It not only lets the buyer know the shoe will be whole for years to come, there is a physical air scoop hidden under it to promote airflow around the rear of the foot too.
+It not only lets the buyer know the shoe will be whole for years to come, but there is also a physical air scoop hidden under it to promote airflow around the rear of the foot too.

 When the rain and colder temps come calling, it’s easy to keep any water and chilly breezes from entering the shoe by removing the footbeds and placing a piece of tape over the two vents.
-As a side note, the shoe’s exterior is wrinkle-free, and does a good job of shedding road crud, keeping the iridescent sheen of your beauties looking new.
+As a side note, the shoe’s exterior is wrinkle-free and does a good job of shedding road crud, keeping the iridescent sheen of your beauties looking new.

 Methodical Improvements for Added Stiffness

 A 3D pedaling analysis tool (Bikefitting.com), a Shimano subsidiary, further enhanced the S-Phyre RC902’s design in specific zones.
-Together they analyzed the pedaling dynamics and foot movement of professional racers to get the right blend of support, movement and comfort.
+Together they analyzed the pedaling dynamics and foot movement of professional racers to get the right blend of support, movement, and comfort.

 Shimano uses a 360° Surround Wrapping Upper to create a more consistent fit over all the brand’s sizing.
 They call it an Engineered Fit.
 The microfiber synthetic leather upper improves comfort and boosts the feeling that your foot is securely held by the heel cup.
-I can attest to the S-Phyre’s hold and slipper-like feel.
+I can attest to the S-Phyre’s hold and a slipper-like feel.